Buccaneers’ Ryan Smith suspended 4 games by NFL

-Tampa Bay Buccaneers cornerback Ryan Smith has been suspended without pay for the first four games of the regular season for violating the NFL’s policy on performance-enhancers.
+Tampa Bay Buccaneers cornerback Ryan Smith has been suspended for the first four games of the regular season for violating the NFL’s policy on performance enhancers.

 Smith is eligible to participate in all offseason and preseason practices and games.
 He will be allowed to return to the team Sept.
 30, after Tampa Bay’s Week 4 game at the NFC champion Los Angeles Rams.